ronitray95/Data-Storage_Interface-Processing/SSDProjectDoc.md

 - Then store the provided data in a NoSQL database such as MongoDB or Firebase.
 - This allows for more flexible indexing than SQL databases and will help us in filtering out data.
 - We will have to use NLP techniques to apply the constraints for the user.
 For that we will be using NLP libraries such as NLTK & Spacy and we will need help of mentors and TAs.
+- Quality assessment techniques for ranking the papers will be implemented next - better papers are higher.
-- The final output of the process will be given to the user in 1 coherent piece.
+- The final output of the process will be given to the user in one coherent piece.

 ## Relevant Study Material